djcsdy/app-publisher/.github/README.md

 ## CI Integration

 Prior to Version 3, App-Publisher was originally intended to be used as a release mechanism to be done from the local development environment, without the need for a CI system.
-Version 3 employes a complete pure NodeJS based overhaul, and has been adapted to be used as a tool in a CI environment to perform various tasks or release stages within a pipeline script.
+Version 3 employs a complete pure NodeJS based overhaul, and has been adapted to be used as a tool in a CI environment to perform various tasks or release stages within a pipeline script.
 Some useful tasks include:

 1. Retrieving the current version number
 2. Retrieving the next version number (based on commit messages since the last release)